Minimal presentations of gln-web categories: Web categories

 where in the second equation we used \autoref{dumbbell-cross slide} to move the central dumbbells up and then we used the fact that thin over and under-crossings are inverses to each other. \end{proof}

-Note that from the previous lemma follows that $\mathbf{SWeb}_{\uparrow,\downarrow}(\mathfrak{gl}_n)$ is a braided category.
+Note that it follows from the previous lemma that $\mathbf{SWeb}_{\uparrow,\downarrow}(\mathfrak{gl}_n)$ is a braided category (using the $(k,l)$-crossings, which we will always use for the braiding).
 In particular we have that the $(l,k)$ over-crossing and the $(k,l)$ under-crossing are inverses to each other.
 Another direct consequence is the following.

 \begin{Corollary} The leftward and rightward thick crossings are inverse to each other. \end{Corollary}